ZSL 200 logo

 2010

-• Once thought extinct, the Horton Plains slender loris was found in Sri Lanka by ZSL, with first ever photos.
+• Once thought extinct, the Horton Plains slender loris is found in Sri Lanka by ZSL, with first ever photos.

-• Three part ITV documentary ‘The Zoo’ was aired on prime time television.
+• A three part ITV documentary ‘The Zoo’ was aired on prime time television.

 2011

-• Penguin Beach opened at London Zoo - England's biggest penguin pool.
+• Penguin Beach opens at London Zoo - England's biggest penguin pool.

 penguin beach London Zoo